Pole-Engineering/Crossant-235/STLs/Z Axis/Belted Z/Kinematic/readme.md

 There are two options for the rear z idler, short and long, you will need to choose one depending on your hotend

 Long Idler:
-Goliath
+Goliath,
-Rapido UHF
+Rapido UHF,
-Dragon UHF
+Dragon UHF,

 Short Idler:
-Rapido HF
+Rapido HF,
-Dragon HF
+Dragon HF,
-Bambulab Hotend
+Bambulab Hotend,
-NextG Hotend
+NextG Hotend,